 I have a passion for winter bike riding.
 I love sleeping outdoors in the cold.
 This year, my son finally reached a height where he can ride an extra small sized Salsa Mukluk comfortably.
-It therefore made sense that we should go out together on a fatbikepacking weekend.
+It therefore made sense that we should go out together on a winter fatbikepacking weekend.

 We started out from the car around noon on Friday March 1st, with our gear distributed as follows: